pingcap/tidb-operator/en/backup-to-gcs.md

 ### Prerequisites for scheduled backup

-The prerequisites for the scheduled backup is the same as the [prerequisites for ad-hoc backup](#prerequisites-for-ad-hoc-backup).
+The prerequisites for the scheduled backup is the same as the [prerequisites for ad-hoc full backup](#prerequisites-for-ad-hoc-full-backup).

 ### Scheduled backup process